Retirement village residents and their families will be better protected under new legislation that passed Parliament in November 2018.

 The Amendment Act established powers to prescribe mandatory rules of conduct for operators of retirement villages.
 On 1 July, rules of conduct came into effect under the Retirement Villages Amendment (Rules of Conduct) Regulation 2018.

 The rules of conduct establish a benchmark for the conduct and behaviour of operators.
 They aim to improve accountability and provide greater peace of mind for residents when it comes to the behaviour and conduct they can expect from operators.

 - conduct when dealing with both prospective and current residents

-- conduct when marketing retirement villages
+- honest and ethical practices when marketing retirement villages

-- ways to solve disputes within villages
+- ways to solve disputes and handle complaints within villages

 Asset management plans